Make an Appointment: [email protected] | 315-292-8883

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?

 Not at all.
 For a long time, mental health has had a stigma attached to it.
-If you had a sprained ankle you would call the doctor, if you have anxiety, you call the therapist!
+If you have a sprained ankle you would call the doctor, if you have anxiety, you call the therapist!
 People who ask for help and know when they need it are usually people who have tried to help themselves first but find it makes more sense to consult the professionals.
 Everyone needs help now and then.
 In our work together, I’ll help you explore and identify your strengths and how to use them to reduce the influence of the problems you are facing.

 Is therapy expensive?